dbosoft/YaNco/README.md

 We use Visual Studio 2019 for building.

-As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
+As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Support Portal_.
 Download both the x64 and the x86 versions and place then in the repository folder nwrfcsdk/x64 and nwrfcsdk/x86.

-The sdk is required to build the C++/CLI library for windows and to build the reference helper libraries.
+The sdk is required to build the test application and reference helper library.

 ## Versioning